 The Shuri Network is the first NHS and care network of women from minority ethnic groups in digital health.
 We are a unique team that has had a big impact on celebrating difference and diversity in digital health, challenging the system to take action and supporting women from ethnic minorities to succeed in their careers.
-We are named after Shuri, the Black Panther character who is responsible for her country’s technological success and champion safety, innovation and diversity, and are supported by Health Education England, NHS England and NHS Digital.
+We are named after Shuri, the Black Panther character who is responsible for her country’s technological success and champion safety, innovation and diversity.
+The Network is supported by NHS England.

 Join the Shuri Network